jaredLunde/react-broker/README.md

 --------------------------------------------------------------------------------

 ### `Broker.loadAll(App: React.Element)`
-Preloads all of the components in your app when server side rendering.
+Tracks all of the chunks used in your app during the server side render.

 #### See the [SSR section](#serverrenderjs) for an example